 Why do we not understand the circumstances surrounding the Feast of Dedication a little better?
 Part of this is due to how the main record of the Maccabean crisis is not contained in canonical Scripture, but rather in reliable ancient writings from the Biblical period.
 The main record is present in the Books of 1&2 Maccabees in the Apocrypha, texts widely preserved in Greek, that make up what some Christian traditions label as the deutero-canon, in a second tier of religious writing, perhaps semi-inspired, which would sit just under the inspired Tanach and Apostolic Scriptures (Old and New Testaments).
 Other related texts are the Books of 3&4 Maccabees, as well as a record contained in the works of the First Century Jewish historian Josephus.
 There are various ecumenical study Bibles (from the RSV, NEB, REB, and NRSV), which will have English translations of the Apocryphal books, and perhaps some running commentary as well.

-I have written extensively on the Maccabean crisis in the Messianic Winter Holiday Helper (2009/2012), but it is important that each of us not forget some of the major components of what took place.
-There was a large Jewish Diaspora, the Babylonian exile was over, and Jewish people were living in the Land of Israel, with an operating priesthood and Temple, widely serving as a vassal state of the Seleucid-Greek faction that had arisen from the dividing up of Alexander the Great’s empire.
-But, the dangers of Jewish people assimilating into the more dominant Hellenistic culture and religion, had widely been present (1 Maccabees 1:11-15), but with the reign of Antiochus Epiphanes (175-164 B.C.E.) and his mad thirst for power, Judea found itself caught in the middle of larger kingdoms vying for control of the region.
+I have written extensively on the Maccabean crisis in the Messianic Winter Holiday Helper by TNN Press (2009/2012), but it is important that each of us not forget some of the major components of what took place.
+Even though there was a large Jewish Diaspora, the Babylonian exile was over, and Jewish people were living in the Land of Israel, with an operating priesthood and Temple, widely serving as a vassal state of the Seleucid-Greek faction that had arisen from the dividing up of Alexander the Great’s empire.
+The dangers of Jewish people assimilating into the more dominant Hellenistic culture and religion, had widely been present (1 Maccabees 1:11-15), but with the reign of Antiochus Epiphanes (175-164 B.C.E.) and his mad thirst for power, Judea found itself caught in the middle of larger kingdoms vying for control of the region.
 When Antiochus left a less-than-successful campaign against the Ptolemaic-Greeks of Egypt, he came to Jerusalem and ransacked the Temple of its treasures (1 Maccabees 1:20-24; 2 Maccabees 5:16-17).
 While Antiochus was responsible for killing many at this time, what receives more attention is how several years later he wanted all in his realm to be the same, religiously and culturally.
 And what this meant for the Jews living in Israel, is that keeping the Torah and its instructions would become illegal on threat of death:

 “And the king wrote to all his kingdom for all to be as one people and for each to abandon his own precepts; all the nations complied with the dictum of the king.
 And many also from Israel approved of his service and sacrificed to idols and profaned the sabbath.
 And the king sent documents carried by the hand of messengers to Ierousalem and the cities of Iouda for them to follow precepts foreign to the land and to withhold whole burnt offerings and sacrifice and libation from the holy precinct and to profane sabbaths and feasts and to defile holy precinct and holy ones, to build altars and sacred precincts and houses to idols and to sacrifice swine and common animals and to leave their sons uncircumcised, to make their souls abominable in every unclean and profane thing, so as to forget the law and change all the statutes.
 And whoever would not abide by the command of the king would die.
 According to all these words he wrote to all his kingdom and appointed supervisors over all the people and commanded all the cities of Iouda to sacrifice city by city.
 And many of the people joined them, everyone who abandoned the law, and they did evil in the land.
 And they forced Israel into hiding places, into every one of their places of refuge.
-And on the fifteenth day of Chaseleu in the one hundred and forty-fifth year, he constructed an abomination of desolation on the altar, and in the cities around Iouda they built altars and burned incense at the doors of the houses and in the city squares.
+And on the fifteen day of Chaseleu in the one hundred and forty-fifth year, he constructed an abomination of desolation on the altar, and in the cities around Iouda they built altars and burned incense at the doors of the houses and in the city squares.
 And the books of the law which they found they tore up and burned with fire.
 And wherever there was found in someone’s possession a book of the covenant, of if someone was conforming to the law, the judgment of the king put them to death” (1 Maccabees 1:41-57, NETS).

 The scene of what took place on the Temple Mount is what tends to really garner our attention, as the appointed place where Israel met with the One True God, got quickly converted into a pagan temple, with the record here even making some connection with the Daniel 9:27 Abomination of Desolation (cf. Matthew 24:15).
-What should also not go unnoticed, is how while Yeshua had said, “It is written, ‘My house shall be called a house of prayer’; but you are making it a robbers’ den” (Matthew 21:13; also Mark 11:17; Luke 19:46), appealing to Tanach Scripture (Isaiah 56:7; Jeremiah 7:11) and how many were being shortchanged—the author of 2 Maccabees presents a scene of what took place as being far worse, as the House of God literally became a whorehouse:
+What should also not go unnoticed, is how while Yeshua had said, “It is written, ‘MY HOUSE SHALL BE CALLED A HOUSE OF PRAYER’; but you are making it a ROBBERS’ DEN” (Matthew 21:13; also Mark 11:17; Luke 19:46), appealing to Tanach Scripture (Isaiah 56:7; Jeremiah 7:11) and how many were being shortchanged—the author of 2 Maccabees presents a scene of what took place as being far worse, as the House of God literally became a whorehouse: